Homological mirror symmetry for nodal stacky curves: Introduction

-By the definition of $\widecheck{\Gamma}$ (see Section \ref{InvertiblePoly's} for the case of two variables which we consider), we have that it is a subgroup of $(\C^*)^n$ which keeps $\widecheck{\w}$ \emph{invariant}, and so, in particular, preserves its fibres when considering it as a map $\widecheck{\w}:\C^n\rightarrow \C$.
+By the definition of $\widecheck{\Gamma}$ (see \cref{Applications section} for the case of two variables which we consider), we have that it is a subgroup of $(\C^*)^n$ which keeps $\widecheck{\w}$ \emph{invariant}, and so, in particular, preserves its fibres when considering it as a map $\widecheck{\w}:\C^n\rightarrow \C$.
 In this case, the (completed) Milnor fibre is $\widecheck{\w}^{-1}(1)=\widecheck{V}$, so it makes sense to define the equivariant Milnor fibre as the quotient stack $[\widecheck{V}/\widecheck{\Gamma}]$, although it should be emphasised that symplectic techniques in this setting are still in their infancy.
 Nevertheless, once an appropriate definition of the wrapped Fukaya category for such a quotient stack is made sense of, one expects: \begin{mconj}[{\cite[Conjecture 1.4]{LekiliUeda}}] For any invertible polynomial $\w$ with admissible symmetry group $\Gamma\subseteq \Gamma_{\w}$ and corresponding dual group $\widecheck{\Gamma}$, there is a quasi equivalence

 of pre-triangulated $A_\infty$-categories over $\C$. \end{mconj} Here, $\mathrm{mf}(\A^{n+1},\Gamma,\w+x_0x_1\dots x_n)$ is the dg-category of $\Gamma$--equivariant matrix factorisations of $\w+x_0\dots x_n$ on $\A^{n+1}$, where the action of $\Gamma$ has been extended in a prescribed way (\cite[Section 2]{LekiliUeda}).
 In the maximally graded case, this conjecture was recently established in the case of $n\geq 3$ for all simple singularities in \cite{LekiliUedaSimple}, and the case of Brieskorn--Pham polynomials of the form $x_1^2+x_2^2+\w$ in \cite{LiNonexistence}.
-A $\Z/2$-graded equivalence was given for the Milnor fibre of any invertible polynomial in \cite{GammageHMS}. \\
+Recently, progress towards a $\Z/2$-graded equivalence was made for the Milnor fibre of any maximally graded invertible polynomial in \cite{GammageHMS}. \\

 There is a trichotomy of cases depending on the sign of $d_0$, and in the case of $d_0>0$ (log general type), a generalisation of Orlov's theorem (\cite[Theorem 3.11]{Orlov2009}) yields an equivalence